 Adelaide Riverbank – known to the Kaurna as Karrawirra Pari, the Redgum Forest River – is the geographic and spiritual heart of Adelaide.
 It has been a place of gathering for millennia.

 Encompassing 380 hectares around the River Torrens, from Gilberton in the east through to Bonython Park and Bowden in the north-west, Adelaide Riverbank is home to many of our city’s significant buildings and public spaces, including an unparalleled collection of ‘for benefit’ institutions.

-Momentum generated by recent development around Adelaide Riverbank projects – such as the redevelopment of Lot Fourteen and the Adelaide Festival Plaza, and revitalisation of the Adelaide Railway Station – provide a perfect opportunity to connect with and leverage off other investments, create integrated destinations and maximise social and economic benefits.
+The revitalisation and activation of the riverbank precinct is vital to the future growth and success of South Australia.
+Momentum generated by recent development within the Adelaide Riverbank precinct, such as the redevelopment of Lot Fourteen and Festival Plaza and revitalisation of the Adelaide Railway Station, provide a perfect opportunity to connect and leverage other investments, create integrated destinations and maximise social and economic benefits.

-On 1 July 2018 the Riverbank Authority was dissolved and replaced by a state government appointed group known as the Riverbank Entertainment Precinct Advisory Committee (REPAC), which made up of representatives from organisations with a significant precinct presence, along with state and local government members.
+On 1 July 2018 the Riverbank Authority was dissolved and replaced by a state government appointed group known as the Riverbank Entertainment Precinct Advisory Committee (REPAC), made up of representatives from organisations with a significant precinct presence, along with state and local government members.

-The 2016-2017 and 2017-2018 annual reports the former Riverbank Authority are still available to download right/below.
+The 2016-2017 and 2017-2018 annual reports of the former Riverbank Authority are still available to download right/below.